Submit

 Amnesty

-The University is committed to the safety and welfare of our University community members and seeks to facilitate access and remove barriers to those reporting and to those participating in the discrimination, harassment and sexual misconduct grievance process.
-Sometimes persons are reluctant to report instances of discrimination, harassment or sexual misconduct or may be reluctant to participate in a process because they fear being charged with policy violations, such as underage alcohol consumption or drug usage.
+The University is committed to the safety and welfare of our University community members and seeks to facilitate access and remove barriers to those reporting and to those participating in the discrimination, harassment, sexual misconduct and retaliation grievance process.
+Sometimes persons are reluctant to report instances of discrimination, harassment, sexual misconduct or retaliation or may be reluctant to participate in a process because they fear being charged with policy violations, such as underage alcohol consumption or drug usage.

-To encourage reporting and facilitate access to supportive measures, individuals with an incident of discrimination, harassment or sexual misconduct investigations will not be charged with alcohol, drug and most other policy violations under the student code of conduct related to their efforts to seek medical assistance or provide information about the alleged conduct.
+To encourage reporting and facilitate access to supportive measures, individuals with an incident of discrimination, harassment, sexual misconduct or retaliation investigations will not be charged with alcohol, drug and most other policy violations under the student code of conduct related to their efforts to seek medical assistance or provide information about the alleged conduct.
 They may, however, be asked to discuss these choices in an educational context and supportive measures can be offered.
 This may not apply to university employees.

 Honestly and Cooperation